 By doing this, you’re not just taking yourself away from amateur blogging, you gain respect as a blogger while your brand identity, credibility, and reliability go up as well.

 - Understand ‘search intent’.
 Write content on what they want.
 You can use Google’s algorithms to your advantage because it already knows the search volume for each keyword and Google algorithms work to serve better.
-You can use that to figure out what the existing top results people mostly are looking for.
+You can use that to figure out what the existing top results people are looking for.

 Here’s the same thing that goes for designing the blog.
 The design is the suit if the blog is the waiter.

 - Keep it clean simple and minimalistic.
-Yes, you need to keep your blog design as simple as you can so that it makes user experience deceptively easy.
+Yes, you need to keep your blog design as simple as you can so that it makes the user experience deceptively easy.

 Pick a nice and elegant but simple theme that uses less but elegant colors and apply it to your website.
 It is a bad amateur blogging habit to insert too many things on the homepage, while not understanding the user’s intention and UX.

 - Put images and infographics.
 People love to see images while reading your blog.
-Put images, moving objects like infographics on your content.
+Put images, and moving objects like infographics on your content.
 By doing this you not only make a great design for your site but also improve your brand credibility.
 You’ll be making another amateur blogging mistake if you don’t have the attachments said above.

 Here’s a bonus.
 You can even optimize your image by using a file name that describes your image.
 It gives clues to Google about the image you used.
 Include alt text, and tags as well, because if the image fails to load or if the user is using a screen reader, this text shows up.